suixinsuo/olympus-protocol/docs/B2C/OlympusFund.md

 ```

 #### &emsp;Description
-> Investor can use this function to request withdraw certain amount of his investment.(Note: The investment will be withdrawn after the fund's manager or bot system executes the withdraw function.)
+> Investor can use this function to request withdraw of a certain amount of his investment.(Note: The investment will be withdrawn after the fund manager or bot system executes the withdraw function.)

 #### &emsp;Parameters
 > amount: Amount of fund tokens the investor would like to withdraw.